pgengel/vega/readme.txt

         public IActionResult CreateVehicle([FromBody] Vehicle vehicle) - use from FromBody it means that the data of the request is not the model in the models class but in the body of the request.

+Repository
+    it is a collection of objects in memory, thus put Add, Remove, Update, Read methods.
+Do not add SaveChanges